There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Owen G.

-I Had to Break Me book cover, by Nuno M.
+I Had to Break Me poetry book cover design by Nuno M. featuring scattered blue brushstrokes interspersed with lowercase title text on cream.

 Designer: Nuno M.